 Auspicious Muhurta for Medical Procedures

-For planned medical procedures — surgeries, dental work, starting new treatments, or major health checkups — Vedic tradition recommends selecting timing that supports healing, safety, and swift recovery.
-The Muhurta for medical events emphasizes the Moon's strength (body's vital fluids), Sun's vitality, and avoidance of Mars-influenced periods (excess bleeding risk).
-Important disclaimer: Muhurta is a traditional Vedic practice for elective timing.
+For planned medical procedures like elective surgeries, dental work, starting new treatments, or major health checkups, Vedic tradition recommends choosing timing that supports your body's healing capacity.
+Medical Muhurta emphasizes the Moon's strength (body fluids and recovery), the Sun's vitality, and avoidance of Mars-influenced periods (traditionally associated with excess bleeding).
+This is important: Muhurta guidance applies only to elective, planned procedures where you have scheduling flexibility.
 Emergency medical situations should never be delayed for astrological timing.
-Always follow your doctor's medical advice.
+Your doctor's advice always comes first.

 Muhurta Quick Reference